lililayer/FlyingSquid/README.md

 # FlyingSquid
+Ephemeral HTTP communication console
-ephemeral HTTP communication console, self-handled encyption protocol
+Self-handled encyption protocol
+You serve your message file
+Your friend serves their message file

 ## USAGE
 in Resources/Scripts/ :